Vince Rambala Dog Training 201-337-7299

 Don't let your leash control your dog - let your RELATIONSHIP

-Training your dog is all about building a way for you and your dog to communicate and understand one other.
+Training your dog is all about building a way for you and your dog to communicate.
 Proper training establishes a lasting bond between you and your pet and can be very rewarding for both of you.
 Love, praise and affection motivate dogs to respond to you, learn what you expect of them and solve problems.
 The goal is to teach your dog to be a well-behaved wonderful companion and loving family member.
 Everyone can do this!

 Rules for Success